After Weeks Of Trash Talking, Jimmy Kimmel Loses To Ted Cruz In Basketball Game

 — Ted Cruz (@tedcruz) May 31, 2018

-Kimmel entitled the showdown the “Blobfish Basketball Classic”, poking fun at the Republican Senator’s prominent nose and distinctive facial features.
+Kimmel entitled the showdown the “Blobfish Basketball Classic,” poking fun at the Republican Senator’s prominent nose and distinctive facial features.

-Kimmel has been notoriously and vocally embittered by an extant political scenario which finds him at odds with the current administration as well as the half of the country that supports the President and his policies, frequently using his TV show as a platform from which to launch vicious monologues against his critics.
+Kimmel has been making headlines for some time now for his frequent emotional outbursts, many of which find him at odds with the current administration and President Trump’s supporters, who accuse him of using his TV show as a platform from which to launch vicious monologues against his personal enemies.

 One notable example was last year’s public tiff between the comedian and conservative underground street artist Sabo, wherein the latter referred to Kimmel as a crybaby in a piece of street art and the former replied with a vulgar hand gesture and a couched plea to donate to groups opposing the second amendment as reported by The Hollywood Reporter.
 Kimmel was also embroiled in a public feud with Sean Hannity of Fox News after the former Man Show host mocked the First Lady’s accent according to Variety and The Daily Beast.